VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 ---
 layout: post
 title: Can Machine write Thirukkural ?
-excerpt: "Character level LSTM Model trained to learn Thirukkural literature and fed with single word to write more kural."
+excerpt: "A Character level LSTM Model has been trained to learn Thirukkural literature and made to write poem with a given starting word."
 categories: [LSTM]
 comments: true
 image: